-The Mental Health Helpline was launched in August 1996 following a review of of mental health services.
-The Helpline is a listening and information service for those concerned about their own mental health, or that of someone they know.
-The phone number is freephone and does not appear on the callers bill.
+The Mental Health Helpline was launched in August 1996 following a nationwide review of mental health services.
+The Helpline is a listening, information and emotional support service for those concerned about their own mental health, or that of someone they know.
+The Helpline number is freephone and does not appear on the caller's bill.

 Saturday & Sunday 12 midday to 12 midnight

 Queens Award for Voluntary Service 201411:23am, 19th June 2014